Justine Johnstone

-Justine Olive Johnstone Wanger (January 31, 1895 – September 4, 1982) was an American stage, and silent screen actress, pathologist and expert on syphilis.
+Justine Olive Johnstone (Mrs. Walter Wanger; January 31, 1895 – September 4, 1982) was an American stage, and silent screen actress, turned pathologist.
 Working under her married name, she was part of the team that developed the modern intravenous drip technique.

 Early life

 Johnstone attended Emma Willard School in Troy, New York.
 An account from a classmate's journal describes her classmates being awed by Johnstone and her acting career.
 This admiration led to her classmates nicknaming her Ju-jo.
 She was active in her school years as she was in the drama club and acted in the senior play; was an active editor of Gargoyle; and a member of the basketball team, glee club, operetta, and the choir.
 She briefly was a model during her time at Emma Willard as well.

 Acting career

 Johnstone appeared in three Broadway shows between 1911 and 1914, then quit the business to finish high school at the Emma Willard School in Troy, New York.
 Upon her return to Broadway, she became a favorite performer for producers Charles Dillingham and Florenz Ziegfeld, who featured her in the 1915 and 1916 editions of the Ziegfeld Follies.
 Lee Shubert created the 1917 Broadway musical revue Over the Top for her, which featured Fred Astaire and his sister Adele Astaire in their Broadway debuts.
 In 1926, she retired from performing for private life.
 Johnstone married film producer Walter Wanger on September 13, 1919.
 They divorced in 1938, and she retained her married name.
 After her divorce, she adopted two sons.